ShironekoBen/superrt/README.md

 ### Demo controls

 You can navigate the scene with the D-pad and `L`/`R` (to strafe) and `X`/`A` to move up and down.
 Holding `Y` allows the light source to be moved with the D-Pad.
-Start toggles the debug overlay display.
+`Start` toggles the debug overlay display.

 ### Code notes

 The `config.sv` file contains some defines that affect the synthesized design.
 Most notably, `ENABLE_EXECUTION_UNIT_1` and `ENABLE_EXECUTION_UNIT_2` enable the second and third execution cores respectively.
 These are on by default, but turning them off both improves synthesis time and to an extent timing stability, but with an obvious impact on speed (there are definitely some dubious things going on timing-wise in three core mode and making unrelated changes can sometimes cause visual noise).

-> Timing in general are a bit all-over-the-place in this project.
+> Timings in general are a bit all-over-the-place in this project.
 Some constraints are set and the newer code is generally (moderately) "timing clean", but some of the older components have a lot of black magic "here's a multi-cycle logic chain where I just tweaked things until I stopped getting visible errors" parts.
 I apologise deeply to anyone who has to modify those!

 `config.sv` also includes the `ENABLE_DEBUG_DISPLAY` switch, which turns on debug output to an HDMI display.
 This is off by default partly because the design won't fit if it and all three execution cores are enabled, and also partly because it requires some I2C driver code from Terasic which is under a different license.
 If you want to enable it, you'll need to get `I2C_Controller.v`, `I2C_HDMI_Config.v` and `I2C_WRITE_WDATA.v` from the [VGAHDMI example](https://github.com/nhasbun/de10nano_vgaHdmi_chip) project or the original Terasic samples and add them to the project.